NH Beauty

 FABRIC SELECTION

-You’ll notice that I chose 4 different colors in several different fabrics randomly for the L-shaped background, pie wedge, and arcs and used a bright yellow for the “rays”, so that there was high contrast and the rays really stand out.
+You’ll notice that I chose 4 different colors in several different fabrics randomly for the L-shaped background, pie wedge, and arcs and used a bright orange for the “rays”.

 There are 3 large blocks and 4 smaller blocks.
 The larger blocks measure 12”x12” and the 4 smaller measure 6”x6”.
 We’ll be making as many of each as time allows.